zzzprojects/EntityFramework-Extensions/docs/pages/articles/custom-column.md

 ---

 ## Problem
-You want to perform a Bulk Operations (BulkInsert, BulkUpdate, BulkDelete, or BulkMerge) but only on some specific column.
+You want to perform a Bulk Operations (BulkInsert, BulkUpdate, BulkDelete, or BulkMerge) but only on some specific columns.

 By example, you want to perform a BulkUpdate on a customer list but only UPDATE the name and email property.